 Must-Have Technology to Grow Family Businesses

 To compete on today’s connected playing field, mom-and-pops need tech to grow their family businesses.
 It’s no longer okay to sit on the sidelines and be wowed by new advancements like the first tweet.
-Now, leaders and soon-to-be leaders interested in growing their family businesses must actively seek out the latest technology and incorporate it into their operations.
+Now, leaders interested in growing their family businesses must seek out the latest technology and incorporate it into their operations.

 Technology to grow small businesses is what Velocity Merchant Services is all about.
 Dema Barakat founded VMS in her parents’ basement more than two decades ago to facilitate the growth of small businesses across industries.
 The staff at VMS consists of lifelong learners, which allows us to stay abreast of the latest technological advancements and make them accessible to small businesses.

 Our point-of-sale systems represent some of the must-have technology we make available to small businesses interested in growing faster.
-We sell an array of POS systems that make it possible for family businesses to accept all sorts of payments in person and online.
+We sell POS systems that make it possible for you to accept all sorts of payments in person and online.
 Our lineup of POS systems includes both stationary and mobile units, making them great picks for businesses in any industry.